RaucherAdler/ASDF/README.md

 ### Syntax
-The syntax is rather simple (as intended) - scalar values (of type string or integer) can be assigned as follows:
+The syntax is rather simple - scalar values (of type string or integer) can be assigned as follows:
 ```
 key = "this is a string"
 int = 86278